lethek/k8s-gitops/README.md

 ## :wave:&nbsp; Introduction

-The following components will be installed in your [k3s](https://k3s.io/) cluster by default.
-They are only included to get a minimum viable cluster up and running.
-You are free to add / remove components to your liking but anything outside the scope of the below components are not supported by this template.
+The following components will be installed in the [k3s](https://k3s.io/) cluster by default.

 Feel free to read up on any of these technologies before you get started to be more familiar with them.